KritikaaRathore/Cyber_Mavericks_Air_Pollution/README.md

 Water Contamination: Pollutants in the air also affect water sources.

-Climate Change: Intensified by air pollution, leading to extreme weather conditions that disrupt lives.
+Climate Change: effect by air pollution, leading to extreme weather conditions that disrupt lives.

 Addressing air pollution is critical for improving health, livelihoods, and overall quality of life.